BillJr99/Ursinus-CS173-CSHistory/_slides/03b-numbersystems.md

 ## Number Systems

-- Babylonian number system showing fractional portions of base 60 units to represent an approximation of the square root of 2 (24, 51, and 10 are are the numreators of each fractional place value added to the whole unit number value 1)
+- Babylonian number system showing fractional portions of base 60 units to represent an approximation of the square root of 2 (24, 51, and 10 are are the numerators of each fractional place value added to the unit value 1)

 <div class="paragraph">
     <p>